Live at the Royal Albert Hall (featuring The Parallax Orchestra)

-Live at the Royal Albert Hall is the fourth live album by American rock band Alter Bridge.
+Live at the Royal Albert Hall (featuring The Parallax Orchestra) is the fourth live album by American rock band Alter Bridge.
 Recorded on October 2 and 3, 2017, at Royal Albert Hall in London, England, the band played two sold-out shows with the 52-piece Parallax Orchestra, conducted by Simon Dobson.
 For the occasion, the band performed songs that are rarely played, such as "The End Is Here" and "Words Darker Than Their Wings", the latter receiving its live debut.

 Background

 The original idea of a doing a full concert with an orchestra was the brainchild of Tim Tournier, Alter Bridge's Manager.
 Tournier offered the idea after the band's promotional O2 Arena gig; the band members saw the idea as a "no-brainer" and began planning.
 Myles Kennedy explained, "I think out of all the years of doing this [music], this experience is the top two or three highlights without a doubt.".
 Three songs, Addicted To Pain, Words Darker Than Their Wings and The End Is Here, were released prior to the album.